epiforecasts/covid19.sgene.utla.rt/README.md

 # Local area reproduction numbers and S-gene target failure

-This repository contains the data and code for our report exploring the association between upper-tier local area (UTLA) reproduction number estimates in England and the proportion of Covid-19 tests negative for the S-gene.
-The report can be found [here](https://raw.githubusercontent.com/epiforecasts/covid19.sgene.utla.rt/main/report.pdf).
+This repository contains the data and code for analysis exploring the association between upper-tier local area (UTLA) reproduction number estimates in England and the proportion of Covid-19 tests negative/positive for the S-gene.

 ## Reproducibility